John-Adrian-Adona/Sales-Data-Migration-and-Excel-Dashboard-/README.md

 - Acquired hands-on experience in data migration, management, and normalization of Excel files within a single SQL database.
 - Improved proficiency in data visualization and dashboard creation.
-- Recognized the critical importance of validating data backups to ensure error-free results and prevent data loss.
+- Recognized the importance of validating data backups to ensure error-free results and prevent data loss.

 ### Images and Screenshots